gruntwork-io/fetch/README.md

 ## Installation
 Download the binary from the [GitHub Releases](https://github.com/gruntwork-io/script-modules/releases) tab.

+## Assumptions
+fetch assumes that a repo's tags are in the format `vx.y.z` or `x.y.z` to support Semantic Versioning parsing.
+Repos that use git tags not in this format cannot be used with fetch.

 ## Usage

 #### General Usage
 ```
-fetch --repo=<github-repo-url> --version=<version-constraint> /repo/path/to/file/or/directory /output/path/to/file/or/directory
+fetch --repo=<github-repo-url> --tag=<version-constraint> /repo/path/to/file/or/directory /output/path/to/file/or/directory
 ```

 Run `fetch --help` to see more information about each argument.
 See [Version Constraint Operators](#version-constraint-operators)